 An Overview of Scholarship Providers

-A total of 33 providers (companies, foundations, associations, individuals) sponsored the 73 Deutschlandstipendien available at Universität Hamburg in 2017.
-Below a few in alphabetical order:
+Companies, foundations, associations and individuals sponsor the Deutschlandstipendien available at Universität Hamburg.
+Below a few in (German) alphabetical order:

 “For years, d-fine GmbH has owed its success to newcomers to the profession with outstanding university degrees, especially in physics and mathematics.
-It is therefore only natural for us to support talented STEM students with a Deutschlandstipendium.”
+It is therefore only natural for us to support talented STEM students with a Germany Scholarship.”

 Edmund Siemers Foundation

-Why does the Edmund Siemers Foundation support the Deutschlandstipendium program at Universität Hamburg?
+Why does the Edmund Siemers Foundation support the Germany Scholarship program at Universität Hamburg?

 Europa-Kolleg Hamburg is internationally recognized for education and research in the field of integration.
 With the Institute for European Integration and two master’s degree programs, it offers an interdisciplinary platform for research, teaching, and learning in European studies.
 Founded in 1953, Europa-Kolleg is a non-profit foundation under private law.
 The foundation promotes research and academic teaching on European integration and international cooperation.